 The updated living arrangements don’t have to be permanent, they can be temporary until the tenant is able to pay rent on-time and in full going forward.

-Strict Screening Process
+Implement a Strict Screening Process

 Not all people will make great tenants for your specific property.
 But, it is possible to develop a process to eliminate the chances of having a problem tenant.

 It it highly recommended to follow a strict screening process with tenants to ensure they are financially and personally a good fit for your property.

 This includes a thorough background check of each tenant that includes checking employment history, tenant history (calling previous landlords, doing credit checks, criminal record checks, etc.